acherrera/anthony-herrera/content/Programming/Obsidian-Pelican Setup.md

 ---
 # Obsidian and Pelican: A Powerful Combination

+**NOTE** - I have moved away from this method and keep it here for reference only.
+I highly recommend https://quartz.jzhao.xyz/

 Obsidian and Pelican are two versatile tools, enabling efficient note-taking in Markdown and seamless website publication from Markdown files, respectively.
 This integration can significantly enhance productivity and organization for users who seek a static website system in Python coupled with a robust note-taking platform.

 ## Pelican: Creating Static Websites